What is a prorated charge? Learn more about prorated charges, how they can support your business, and how to incorporate them in payment processing.

 What happens in these situations when customers don’t use a full month of service?
 What if a customer needs to cancel because of budget constraints before coming back?
 What if they rejoin later on, midway through another month?

 This is where prorated charges can provide value for both customers and companies.
-Instead of charging a customer for the full billing cycle, businesses can prorate the charge based on their use that month.
+Instead of charging a customer for the full billing cycle, businesses can apply a prorated fee based on their use that month.

 For businesses, that means capturing owed revenue without going overboard.
 For customers, it means a cost in line with the actual availability and use of the service that month.
 Ultimately, that can mean a better customer experience.